kobol-io/blog/_posts/2018-08-05-last-chance.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XUVDAL1waAA?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 **Note:** Regarding the Basic Kit, we won't produce it since the amount of pre-orders is way to low (15 units).
-We will contact each person who pre-order it with the option to upgrade to the Full Kit or to get refunded.
+We will contact each person who pre-ordered it with the option to upgrade to the Full Kit or to get refunded.